 …and many more

 I have buyers that I’ve worked with for over a year.
-It’s not about rushing the process so that we can get you in to a home as quick as humanly possible, it’s about knowing you have options, understanding the differences between your options, why you would choose a program (even if it’s an obvious choice), and if there is anything that you can do to get yourself in to a better loan.
+It’s not about rushing the process so that we can get you into a home as quickly as humanly possible, it’s about knowing you have options, understanding the differences between your options, why you would choose a program (even if it’s an obvious choice), and if there is anything that you can do to get yourself into a better loan.

 Yes, the sooner you buy the better, but not at the expense of your best interests.
 It’s cheaper to buy than rent and if you think you’re going to buy a home in the next twelve months, start your research now.
 Apply for a loan and get pre-qualified.
 You could be pleasantly surprised or realize that you’re not quite ready.
 Either way, now you know and can plan accordingly.

 Be prepared to provide the following documentation at the beginning of the application process: